SergioDiachenko/Microservices-Patterns-Chris-Richardson/README.md

      – Decompose by business capability, which has its origins in business architecture – Decompose by subdomain, based on concepts from domain-driven design

+ ### Interprocess communication in a microservice architecture

+ #### Semantic versioning
+ - MAJOR—When you make an incompatible change to the API
+ - MINOR—When you make backward-compatible enhancements to the API
+ - PATCH—When you make a backward-compatible bug fix

+##### MAKING MINOR, BACKWARD-COMPATIBLE CHANGES
+- Adding optional attributes to request
+- Adding attributes to a response
+- Adding new operations

+##### MAKING MAJOR, BREAKING CHANGE

+#### Message format
+There are two main categories of message formats: text and binary
+##### TEXT-BASED MESSAGE FORMAT
+The first category is text-based formats such as JSON and XML.
+A downside of using a text-based messages format is that the messages tend to be verbose, especially XML.
+Every message has the overhead of containing the names of the attributes in addition to their values.
+Another drawback is the overhead of parsing text, especially when messages are large.
+Consequently, if efficiency and performance are important, you may want to consider using a binary format.
+##### BINARY MESSAGE FORMATS
+There are several different binary formats to choose from.
+Popular formats include Protocol Buffers (https://developers.google.com/protocol-buffers/docs/overview) and Avro (https://avro.apache.org).
+#### Communicating using the synchronous Remote procedure invocation pattern